Mario-Sek/Mis_lab_1/README.md

 # mis_lab_1_223287

-# MIS Laboratory Exercises 1
+# MIS Laboratory Exercise 1

 ## Screenshots of the App